stewieg366-del/-Keyless-Web3-Release-Anti-DNS-Hijack-/README.md

 IPFS can provide content-addressed availability, while PS2 uses SHA-256 and Sigstore verification to establish authenticity.

-PS2's security model does not rely on IPFS alone.
+VERENCE's security model does not rely on IPFS alone.

 ##  Multi-RPC Verification